-Once-yearly zoledronic acid benefits men with osteoporosisNovember 2nd, 2012 in Diseases, Conditions, Syndromes /
+Once-yearly zoledronic acid benefits men with osteoporosisNovember 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For men with osteoporosis, a once-yearly infusion with zoledronic acid is associated with fewer vertebral fractures and improved bone health compared with placebo, according to a study published in the Nov.
 1 issue of the New England Journal of Medicine.